-I’m Leilani, President of the Delta Phi Epsilon sorority at MIT.
-I am a junior majoring in Electrical Engineering and Computer Science and I have been in DPhiE since the beginning of my freshman year.
+My name is Kat Tso, and I’m the President of the Zeta Delta Chapter of the Delta Phi Epsilon sorority at MIT.
+I’m a 2022 double majoring in Materials Science & Engineering and History and joined DPhiE at the beginning of my first year.

 Zeta Delta Chapter President